 Functions for Level supervision are defined in menu 'Param.
 Set-up' by parameters in the sub menus 'Level supervision' and 'Outputs'.
-See section 3 Set-up.
+See chapter 'Set-up'.

-Influence on the level supervision from positive hystereses, for Level 1. and negative hystereses, for Level 2.
+Influence on the level supervision from positive hystereses, for Level 1, and negative hystereses, for Level 2.